-I've just described above how I did it, so it is feasible to build your own system.
-This option will take a lot of time, effort and money.
-Once finished you will also need to have a software engineer available to maintain it.
+It is feasible to build your own system (we just shared with you how we did it).
+But this option will take a lot of time, effort and money.
+Once finished one will also need to have a software engineer available to maintain it.

 Creating bebexs has taken a lot of time, effort and money.
 So, of course, we are going to charge you for it, but it will cost you only a fraction of its development cost.

 bebexs enables you to quickly set up an effective quality assurance system in a Contact Centre. bebexs encourages Agents to recognise areas of their call handling that need improving and to seek to improve them.
 The bebexs call evaluation software is cloud-based and delivered as a service, avoiding a large upfront investment and painful hardware and software implementation.